Introduction

 Installation

-R package future.mirai is only available via GitHub and can be installed in R as:
+R package future.mirai is available on CRAN and can be installed in R as:

 Pre-release version